Caroline-A/Medical_education/PubMed.md

 Preliminary search 15.03.2022

-I first tried combining all the suggested terms in a simple way - this lead to very much noise.
+I first tried combining Search 1 AND 2 OR 3 OR 4 in a simple way - this lead to very much noise.
 Medical and education need to be more closely linked.
+See alternative nr.
+4.

 #### 1 - Medicine/Doctor
 ```